Drowsy Driving: Preventing Accidents with New Alarm Systems and Physiological Markers

 2023-06-05 18:00:00

 Driving while drowsy is dangerous for the driver and other road users.
 According to an ASFA study, drowsiness at the wheel is responsible for one in five accidents on French motorways.
 This represents an average of 5,000 accidents each year.
 Driving while drowsy increases the risk of causing an injury eightfold.
-It is therefore important to educate drivers about the dangers of drowsy driving in order to prevent road accidents.
+It is therefore important to educate drivers regarding the dangers of drowsy driving in order to prevent road accidents.

 Common signs of falling asleep at the wheel